Authentication Methods

 Apply to become a system administrator on Yunzhijia (www.yunzhijia.com) or be invited and designated as a system administrator by someone else.

-Select "Create App" and fill in the required information on the opened page.
+Select "Create App" and fill in the information on the opened page.
 The URL in the red box should be the HENGSHI SENSE system's URL, with

 activeAuth=yunzhijia